jacob-ogre/htmltidy/README.md

 Inspired by [this SO question](http://stackoverflow.com/questions/37061873/identify-a-weblink-in-bold-in-r) and because there's a great deal of cruddy HTML out there that needs fixing to use properly when scraping data.

-NOTE: Requires [`libtidy`](http://www.html-tidy.org/) and presently is super-basic (no way to set options and pretty much only does HTML)
+It relies on a locally included version of [`libtidy`](http://www.html-tidy.org/) and presently is super-basic (no way to set options and pretty much only does HTML)

-You'll need to first do a `brew install tidy-html5` on MacOS or `apt-get install libtidy-dev` on Ubuntu/Debian to get this to work.
-NOTE that the linux libraries may be older and return slightly different (but no less tidy) HTML.

-**SEEKING COLLABORATORS**

 This works enough for me to use in a pinch.
 It should be straightforward (but tedious) to:

 -   enable passing options in a `list`
--   bundle `libtidy` *with the package* and get it to work on Windows, linux & MacOS as the library compiles on all three with the necessary tools.
+-   Getting it to work on Windows.

 The following functions are implemented:

--   `tidy` : Clean up gnarly HTML/XML
+-   `tidy_html` : Clean up gnarly HTML/XML

 ### Installation